 An autonomous train is barreling down the tracks, its cameras constantly scanning for signs that indicate things like how fast it should be going.
 It sees one that appears to require the train to increase its speed–and so it does.
 A few heartbeats later, the train narrowly avoids a derailment.
 Later, when a human investigator inspects the sign in question, they see something different–a warning to slow down, not speed up.

-It’s an extreme rhetorical, but it illustrates one of the biggest challenges facing machine learning today.
-Neural networks are only as good as the information they’re trained on, which had led to high-profile examples of how susceptible they are to bad data riddled with bias.
+It’s an extreme rhetorical, but this example illustrates one of the biggest challenges facing machine learning today.
+Neural networks are only as good as the information they’re trained on, which has led to high-profile examples of how susceptible they are to bad data riddled with bias.
 But these technologies are also vulnerable to another kind of weakness known as “adversarial examples.”
 An adversarial example occurs when a neural net identifies an image as one thing–while any person looking at it sees something else.

 The phenomenon was discovered in 2013, when a group of researchers from Google and OpenAI realized they could slightly shift the pixels in an image so that it would appear the same to the human eye, but a machine learning algorithm would classify it as something else entirely.
 For instance, an image might look like a cat to you, but when a computer vision program looks at it, it sees a dog.